mintlify/grove/package/README.md

 | Dart | `dart` |
 | Go | `go` |

-🚧 More languages are under construction and becomes available as Tree-sitter introduces more [available parsers](https://tree-sitter.github.io/tree-sitter/)
+🚧 More languages are under construction and grows in accordance with Tree-sitter's [available parsers](https://tree-sitter.github.io/tree-sitter/)

 ## More Information